radlab-dev-group/llm-router/examples/quickstart/google-gemma3-12b-it/README.md

 - **Multiple providers**: Extend `models-config.json` with additional providers (e.g., Ollama, OpenAI) and experiment with different load‑balancing strategies.

+---

-Enjoy your local Gemma 3 12B‑IT deployment powered by vLLM and LLM‑Router!
+Enjoy your local `gemma-3-12b‑it` deployment powered by vLLM and LLM‑Router!

+---